 Here are a few ways I have connected with you:

-- On Twitter I respond to the almost every question someone asks me.
+- On Twitter, I respond to almost every question someone asks me.

-- On KISSmetrics we go above and beyond to make each potential customer happy by doing things like helping them implement our software for free when we typically charge a setup fee.
+- On KISSmetrics, we go above and beyond to make each potential customer happy by doing things like helping our customers implement our software for free when we typically charge a setup fee.

-- On Crazy Egg we always do what’s best for you even if it doesn’t make sense.
-For example we have given people refunds for 6 months worth of services when they weren’t happy even though they got benefit from it.
+- On Crazy Egg, we always do what’s best for you even if it doesn’t make sense.
+For example, we have given people refunds for six months worth of services when they weren’t happy even though they benefited from it.

-There are a lot of ways you can connect with customers or potential customers.
-The key to this is to not just care about your business, but more importantly care for the people using your products or services.
-This is the number 1 reason why I am able to go back to the same companies I worked with 10 years ago and pitch them on services offered by my new company.
+There are a lot of ways in which you can connect with your current or potential customers.
+The key to this is to care not just about your business, but, more importantly, to care about the people using your products or services.
+This is the number one reason why I am able to go back to the same companies I worked with ten years ago and pitch them services offered by my new company.

 Tactic #4: Don’t chase your customers, let them come to you